Jasper-Approved/diabolical-deck-vault/gui_scroll/scripts/README.md

 - `Remix-Prompt:` (brief poetic intent)
 - `Glyph-Trigger:` (UI element or animation it affects)

+## ☕ Working Demo
+Find working demo app.py on repo - vernon-scroll-web or test it at https://vault-scroll-test.onrender.com

 ---

 May your scrolls hydrate cleanly, and your glyphs shimmer with intent.

-##Working Demo
-Find working demo app.py on repo - vernon-scroll-web or test it at https://vault-scroll-test.onrender.com